 Group lessons make music-making relevant.
 The vast majority of piano students do not become concert pianists.
 They will, however, participate in orchestras, bands, choirs, or will simply want to tap into the joy of music making throughout their life, all of which they’ll be able to do with more ease due to the nature of group lessons.

 There are two components to group lessons: at-home practice, and in-class skill building.

-After each weekly class, I will provide each student with a short video (ten minutes or less) with instruction for their weekly song.
+Practice at home is self-paced.
+I provide each student with a short video (ten minutes or less) with instruction for each of the songs in their book.
 Practice for the week begins by watching the instructional video.

 The benefit of using the video for learning is that the student can watch whenever they feel ready and fresh for learning.
 They can watch the video as many times as they need.
 And for parents of younger students, the parents know what the expectations are for learning the new piece and can assist their student at home.

 We use an app called Tonara that is used for giving assignments, viewing the weekly video, accessing backing tracks, and tracking practice.
 When the student feels like they are ready to pass off their weekly song, they will make a recording for me and send it via the app.
 I will provide feedback for them on each song.